 All of our qualification based courses are based around the Australian Qualifications Framework (AQF) which is the national set of standards that ensures consistency, high quality training and assessment services for the clients of Australia’s vocational education and training.
 What this means, is that you can be confident you are getting the very best education all the way through your career in hospitality.

 You or your employer may be eligible for assistance in studying this course.

-Funding by the Queensland Department of Education and Training is available for this qualification through Vocational Education and Training in Schools (VETiS) and User Choice.
+Funding by the Queensland Department of Employment, Small Business and Training is available for this qualification through Vocational Education and Training in Schools (VETiS) and User Choice.
 Please refer to the Government Contracts tab below for further information or click here to view our Government Contracts page.

 See the Vocational Education and Training Investment Fact Sheet for further details.
 There is a requirement to complete a student employment survey within three months of completing or discontinuing the qualification.

 Please also don’t hesitate to contact us to discuss your individual options.

 The RTO has implemented polices to protect and support the students’ rights.
 If the RTO or a third party ceases to deliver the agreed training and/or assessment, the student will be refunded any outstanding amounts for training and will be referred to another provider.

 Your rights and responsibilities as a student can be viewed in the Participant’s Handbook.
 To view our refund policy, please click here.
 To view our complaints and appeals procedure, please click here.

 If you are currently an overseas student or in Australia on a Student Visa you are NOT eligible to enrol into this course with Dickson Wohlsen Pty Ltd t/a Club Training Australia as we are not CRICOS/ELICOS registered.
 Please contact your nearest CRICOS registered RTO.